werivik/werivik/README.md

 <p>
 I am a Frontend developer who focuses on HTML, CSS and Javascript In my free time I am also designing a 2D game and learning new Code Languages.

+ If you would like to see what I have made, you can look through my Github or my own website! www.vikweronika.com
 </p>

 ## Programming Languages